 Firstly the sheet metal is cut into separate rings.
 It is then pressed at high pressure to form the body of the dish.
 The metal parts such as the handles or rims are then taken and welded together to complete the metal form…

-This is where the material is coated with a ground coat to prepare it for the outer layer.
+This is where the material is coated with a base coat to prepare it for the outer layer.
 Following this the product is inspected by our quality control team.
 If it passes this stage, it can then be fired at very high temperatures.
 It is inspected once more after firing to ensure no defects have occurred.

 After all of this, we can begin to decorate the product.
 Decoration is also a time-consuming process.
 At first the ceramic decal is applied by hands.
 Then it has to be dried and fired at very high temperatures (once again!) before, of course….
 Yes – you guessed it!
-Being inspected again!
+It is inspected again!

-The history that will be written on your enamelware can enrich it or damage – it all depends on how it is treated.
+The history that will be written on your enamelware can enrich it or damage it – it all depends on how it is treated.

 Here are some rules to help you save it for years to come and some advice to make you and your enamelware friends.